stain/ro-crate-paper/manuscript.md

 \label{sec:community}

 The RO-Crate conceptual model, implementation and best practices are developed by a growing community of researchers, developers and publishers.
-The RO-Crate community is a key aspect of its effectiveness in making research artefacts FAIR.
+RO-Crate's community is a key aspect of its effectiveness in making research artefacts FAIR.
 Fundamentally, the community provides the overall context of the implementation and model and ensures its interoperability.

 The RO-Crate community consists of: